 is a translator library for raster and vector geospatial data formats that is released under an X/MIT style Open Source license by the Open Source Geospatial Foundation.
 As a library, it presents a single raster abstract data model and single vector abstract data model to the calling application for all supported formats.
 It also comes with a variety of useful command line utilities for data translation and processing.
 The NEWS page describes the July 2016 GDAL/OGR 2.1.1 release.

 Traditionally GDAL used to design the raster part of the library, and OGR the vector part for Simple Features.
 Starting with GDAL 2.0, both sides have been more tightly integrated.
 You can still refer to the documentation of GDAL 1.X if needed.

 |FOSS4G 2016 is the leading annual conference for free and open source geospatial software.
 It will include presentations related to GDAL/OGR, and some of the GDAL/OGR development community will be attending.
 It is the event for those interested in GDAL/OGR, other FOSS geospatial technologies and the community around them.
 The conference will be held in Bonn, Germany, August 24th - 26th, 2016.|

 A gdal-announce mailing list subscription is a low volume way of keeping track of major developments with the GDAL/OGR project.

 The firstname.lastname@example.org mailing list can be used for discussion of development and user issues related to GDAL and related technologies.
 Subscriptions can be done, and archives reviewed on the web.
 The mailing list is also available in read-only format by NNTP at news://news.gmane.org/gmane.comp.gis.gdal.devel and by HTTP at http://news.gmane.org/gmane.comp.gis.gdal.devel.
 Archives since 2005 are searchable on Nabble.

-The following bindings of GDAL in other languages are available:
+The list of bindings of GDAL in other languages is maintained on the GDAL Wiki.